- Have Your AC Unit(s) Serviced

 At John Moore we take pride in two things: honesty and quality workmanship.
 If we give you a price, quote, or appointment time — you can guarantee that we’ll live up to our end of the bargain.

 In addition, whenever we perform a service, you can rest assured that the job is being performed right … the first time.
-As we enter spring and prepare for the heat of summer, it’s imperative that you inspect the main systems of your home and look out for any warning signs or issues.
+As we prepare for the heat of summer, it’s imperative that you inspect the main systems of your home and look out for any warning signs or issues.

 In order to keep your electric bill low, you must make sure things like AC systems, appliances, and lighting solutions are as efficient as possible.
 For questions or concerns, please don’t hesitate to contact us today!